timkley/tim-kleyersburg.de/articles/you-should-learn-vim/index.md

 ![Picture of a Tweet mocking how it looks when first users of Vim try to quit it.](vim-meme.jpg) [Source](https://twitter.com/iamdevloper/status/1041999624775626752)

-You maybe know by now to exit Vim by typing `:q` (Or `:q!` if you want to be really sure Vim quits).
+You maybe know by now to exit Vim by typing `:q` (or `:q!` if you want to be really sure Vim quits).
-Typing a colon tells Vim you want to enter a command (given you are in the so-called „normal mode“, which is the default mode of Vim after startup).
+Typing a colon tells Vim you want to enter a command (given you are in the so-called "normal mode", which is the default mode of Vim after startup).

 But let's cycle back: why would you want to learn Vim?
 It feels complicated and the situations where you really need it seem to be scarce.

 For me, it was exactly these situations where you are connected to a remote server over SSH to just make a quick edit to a config and the only editor installed is Vim.
 It wasn't quick or easy at all for me.
-I always dreaded entering `vim example.conf` because, although knowing how to enter „input mode“, leaving it and quitting Vim, I somehow got stuck 2 out of 3 times anyway.
+I always dreaded entering `vim example.conf` because, although knowing how to enter "input mode", leaving it and quitting Vim, I somehow got stuck 2 out of 3 times anyway.

 This frustrated me.
 But it wasn't until my brother sat down with me to explain the basics of Vim that I started to get a good grasp of it.
 I think this is mainly because he explains things to me like I'm 5 years old and has nearly unlimited patience with my (probably dumb) questions.

 This article's aim isn't to teach you Vim.
-Countless resources that do a much better job explaining than I could. **I just want to provide you some insights into how learning Vim made me a faster and better developer**.
+Countless resources do a much better job explaining it than I could. **I just want to provide you some insights into how learning Vim made me a faster and better developer**.
 At the end of the article you'll find resources that helped me to understand Vim better.

 ## Quick introduction to Vim
 Know how I said this article won't be a tutorial in the last paragraph?
 Just stay with me for a quick introduction so we all are on the same page (and by writing about it forcing me to get my facts straight and learn some basics in the process).